Chef Chris Scott's Buttermilk Lemonade Fried Chicken

-Epicurious pits professional ICE chefs against amateur and home cooks, with analysis from a food scientist, in its 4 Levels video series.
-In this episode, Chef Chris Scott demonstrates his twist on an old-fashioned, Southern, sweet tea brine — using lemonade.
+In its 4 Levels video series, Epicurious pits professional ICE chefs against amateur and home cooks with a final analysis from a food scientist.
+In this episode, Chef Chris Scott demonstrates his twist on an old-fashioned Southern sweet tea brine — using lemonade.

 He uses a buttermilk bath to tenderize the meat, "massaging that juicy buttermilk goodness into it," and dredges the bird with all-purpose flour, cornmeal for an extra crunch, cornstarch and baking powder.

 Chef Chris' pro tips:

 - When breaking down a whole bird, put the breast in the oil first since it takes the longest to cook

 - Get the internal cooking temperature of the chicken to 165˚F

 - Use sea salt, lemon and a microplane for one more layer of flavor

 Watch the video to see Chef Chris demo his lemony, crunchy, flavorful approach to fried chicken, and get the full recipe below.

 - 1/2 cup salt